Kowrisaan11/Smartphone-Image-Super-Resolution/README.md

    ```bash
    python train.py
    ```
+After the training, gen.pth & disc.pth files will be generated.

 ## To test our model using the train.py file, follow these steps:
 1) **Configure **config.py** as follows:**